UKCA marking: Are you ready?

 It’s time to act

-From 1 January 2023, all products placed on the GB market will require UKCA marking.
+From 1 January 2025, all previously CE-marked products placed on the GB market will require UKCA marking.
 CE marking in the EU will continue unchanged.
 The UKCA mark is not recognised in Northern Ireland, so products sold there will need to be either CE marked or UK(NI) marked.

-- Products placed on the GB market: UKCA (CE allowed until the end of 2022 for some goods, except those outlined above)
+- Products placed on the GB market: UKCA (CE allowed until the end of 2024 for most goods)

 - Products placed on the EU market: CE